Which Locking Karabiner

-Collar lock down is caused by the tightening of the collar while under load (perhaps tightened on an abseil when still hanging form the rope).
+Collar lockdown is caused by the tightening of the collar while under load (perhaps tightened on an abseil when still hanging from the rope).
 Once unloaded the collar will jam, and can only be unscrewed while loaded.
-In a self rescue situation this could prove very serious, and otherwise it’s just annoying!
-To test your screwgate design won’t lock up, you should be able to tighten it down and still feel some play in the gate, as it will lock down on the gate itself, not on the nose of the krab.
+In a self-rescue situation, this could prove very serious, and otherwise, it’s just annoying!
+To test your screwgate design won’t lock up, you should be able to tighten it down and still feel some play in the gate, as it will lockdown on the gate itself, not on the nose of the krab.

-In the past auto locking karabiners weren’t that popular, due to the fact they could be fiddly, heavy and prone to sticking.
-Modern designs are much better, and provide a much higher level of protection compared to screwgates.
-Personally I like auto lockers, and often prefer them over screwgates (but not in winter), as I can be 90% (bit not 100% meaning you still have to check!) that they are done up.
+In the past auto-locking karabiners weren’t that popular, due to the fact they could be fiddly, heavy and prone to sticking.
+Modern designs are much better and provide a much higher level of protection compared to screwgates.
+Personally, I like auto lockers, and often prefer them over screwgates (but not in winter), as I can be 90% (bit not 100% meaning you still have to check!) that they are done up.
 There are several different types of auto lockers on the market, with Petzl having the broadest selection at the moment.
-Collars come in plain twist to open and those that require you to push and twist.
-Both work well, but personally I prefer the double action collar.
+Collars come in a plain twist to open and those that require you to push and twist.
+Both work well, but personally, I prefer the double-action collar.

 Screwgates don’t always provide the level of security required, coming unscrewed rather too easily in some situations, especially if they are moving or rubbing against other objects.

-For long term connections were security is paramount; such as a fixed rope, tope rope anchor or haul bag connection, an good alternative is the humble Maillon rapide, a two part ‘chain link’ with a screw collar rather than a gate.
-This provides the highest levels security and strength, and come in dozens of different shapes, diameters and materials (usually alloy or steel).
+For long term connections where security is paramount; such as a fixed rope, top-rope anchor or haul bag connection, a good alternative is the humble Maillon Rapide, a two-part ‘chain link’ with a screw collar rather than a gate.
+This provides the highest levels of security and strength, and come in dozens of different shapes, diameters and materials (usually alloy or steel).